Preparing For a C-Section

 And now I’m home.
 Six days post-surgery, and really, I’m doing extremely well.
 Considering how awful I felt just last Thursday, you’d think a lot more time had passed.
 I take a prescription-strength dose of Ibuprofen three times a day for pain, but if I miss a dose by a few hours I’m no longer reminded with really terrible pain — I just feel pretty bruised down there.
 I was also sent home with Percocet, but just like last time I feel like the Ibuprofen works just fine on its own.
 Getting out of bed is pretty much the only thing that triggers real discomfort now — the key is to rely on your upper body and elbows as much as possible, and to merely swing your lower body around before pushing up with your arms instead of using your abs or pelvis.

-As for Noah…well.
+As for Noah (my first-born)…well.
 That part sucks.
 I can’t pick him up, I instinctively tense up and cringe every time he comes near me in bed or on the couch in anticipation of him throwing himself across my incision.
 I’ve repeated that I have a big boo-boo on my tummy dozens of times, and that I can’t pick him up right now.
 (Although to be fair, it’s not like I did much picking up for the past few months either, being all enormously pregnant and such.)
 I try to engage in the “safe” activities (playing with trains on the floor, reading bedtime stories from the floor while he lies in bed, etc.), and stay away from anything too physical or that could result in an accidental body slam.

 I’ve also relied more on my husband and family to care for Noah, but I think that’s something you do no matter HOW the second baby gets here.
 No one else can breastfeed the infant, but plenty of people are capable of making a peanut butter and jelly sandwich.
 In fact, all of the stuff that I would say is hard — genuinely, overwhelmingly hard — has nothing to do with the c-section and everything to do with simply OMG we have two children.